CMSgov/CMCS-DSG-DSS-Certification-Staging/certification-process.md

 ### From this repository vendors can:
 -	Get direct access to the CMS-required outcomes or default metrics
--	Share suggestions on changes and provide feedback to CMS about outcomes and processes via <MES@cms.hhs.gov>
+-	Share suggestions on changes and provide feedback to CMS about outcomes and processes via <MES.Certification@cms.hhs.gov
+-	>